EEarlll/TranslatorDictionary-Filipino/README.md

 - GET /translate: Translates text using Google Translate.
 - GET /dictionary/ : Retrieves All dictionary information.
 - GET /dictionary/:word : Retrieves specific words in dictionary
+- PUT /dictionary/add-example : Adds an example for a specific word.
+Requires id and example in the request body.

 ## Contributing
 Contributions are welcome!
 To contribute: